 Coinbase is a US-based broker that specializes in digital cryptocurrencies.
 By using Coinbase, you can buy and trade cryptocurrencies with just a few clicks.
 Add in the ability to handle UK bank transfers and debit cards, and you have a crypto platform that seems very enticing.

-So today we are going to talk about Coinbase and take a look at this cryptocurrency trading platform.
-We will talk about what kind of coins you can buy/sell, how the interface works, and special features the platform has, and whether the platform is worth trying out.
+In this article, we’ll discuss the types of cryptos you can buy/sell, how the interface works, and special features the platform has, and whether the platform is worth your time.

 Coinbase is an online crypto broker based out of San Francisco in the United States Launched back in 2012.
 It is one of the first cryptocurrency brokers to gain a stronghold in the UK, as well as one of the most popular.